 B. Midsummer celebrations in ancient times

-(Read the section ‘Midsummer celebrations in ancient and modern times’ about halfway down the page.)
+(Read the section ‘Midsummer celebrations in ancient and modern times’ about halfway

 Complete this chart to help you summarize the ideas in this section.
 Tip: not all questions here have an answer.

 |Society||Name of celebration?||What or who did it celebrate?||How was it celebrated?|

 C. Modern Pagan celebrations